Non-compliance with the Standards

-It is the responsibility of the approved provider to demonstrate that the service meets the applicable Standards.
-Failure to meet the Standards is where a provider of an aged care service has failed to comply with the applicable Standards in relation to the service.
+It is the responsibility of the approved provider to demonstrate that the service meets the Aged Care Quality Standards (Quality Standards).
+Failure to meet the Quality Standards is where a provider of an aged care service has failed to comply with the Quality Standards in relation to the service.

 Plan for continuous improvement

-When the Commissioner makes a finding that an approved provider of a service has failed to comply with the applicable Standards the Commissioner must direct the provider to revise a plan for continuous improvement to set out how they will make improvements to ensure the standards are complied with.
-If the provider is directed to update the plan for continuous improvement, they must do so.
+When the Commissioner makes a finding that a provider of a service has failed to comply with the Quality Standards, the Commissioner must direct the provider to revise a plan for continuous improvement (PCI) to set out how they will make improvements to ensure the Quality Standards are complied with.
+If the provider is directed to update the PCI, they must do so.

 Learn more about Planning for Continuous Improvement (PCI).

 What is a timetable for improvement?

-In directing the provider to revise the plan for continuous improvement, the Commissioner will also set a timetable for improvement (TFI).
-A timetable for improvement sets out the improvements and the maximum time allowed to ensure the service complies with the Standards.
+In directing the provider to revise the PCI, the Commissioner will also set a timetable for improvement (TFI).
+A TFI sets out the improvements and the maximum time allowed to ensure the service complies with the Quality Standards.

-The Commissioner will monitor the service’s progress in meeting the Standards.
+The Commissioner will monitor the service’s progress in meeting the Quality Standards.